Fire Emblem Fates: Reception

 Carter considered Revelation to be a good middle ground between Birthright and Conquest, and praised its story after moving beyond the conceit of its premise.
 Corriae was highly positive about the game: while finding the initial premise rather contrived, she greatly enjoyed the resultant drama and found the story better than that of Birthright and Conquest.
 She also praised the game for its gameplay and variety.
 Keller said the story of Revelation "keeps players on their toes", while praised the gameplay for finding a middle ground between the two physical releases.
 She called it "a fulfilling conclusion" to Fates.
 While generally positive about the game as a whole, Sheridan was rather critical of the fact that players needed to buy Revelation as DLC to get the whole story.
 Gwaltney was less favorable than he was about Birthright and Conquest: while he enjoyed the early tension of a limited party, the ability to expand and strengthen the party sapped away the tension, while he found the story "rather ho-hum and generic" after the more impactful stories of the first two versions.
 Sullivan of IGN greatly enjoyed the combination of characters and gameplay from Birthright and Conquest, but shared her opinion of the central plot device with Corriae.
 Carsillo found Revelation the most satisfying due to the obscuring of key plot points in the other versions despite Birthright and Conquest offering greater character insight, along with positively noting its gameplay balance between the two physical releases.

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Fire Emblem Fates for "Handheld Game of the Year" and "Strategy/Simulation Game of the Year".